 There are various forms of content, and the most popular is copywriting.
 But even copywriting services is no easy task.
 There are six styles of content that businesses should build their copywriting around for them to be able to create content that is compelling, trustworthy, and consistent with their identity as a brand.

 Your Hero’s Journey: People love stories.
 But, people love them more when they have an inspiring and motivational takeaway from these stories.

 When your audience learns about the real struggles you as an entrepreneur have faced and eventually overcome—from your humble beginnings to your awe-inspiring success in a cutthroat industry—they form a connection with you, one of admiration and trust.

-Having your audience know of your readiness to help them grow is key in building trust.
+Having the audience know of your readiness to help them grow is key in building trust.
 In our blog, ‘How to Tell a Great Story’, we mentioned steps on how to structure your Hero’s Journey through a series of guiding questions:

 - What led you to business?

 - How did all these challenges change you?

 - Why are you best to help your customers?